m4xshen/hardtime.nvim/README.md

 If you want to see the hint messages in insert and visual mode, set the `'showmode'` to false.

-But if you want to see both the hint message and mode you can:
+But if you want to see both the hint message and mode you can setup with one of the following methods:
-1. Display the mode on status line and set `'showmode'` to false.
+- Display the mode on status line and set `'showmode'` to false.
 You can do this with some statusline plugin such as lualine.nvim.
-2. Set the `cmdheight` to 2 so that the hint message won't be replaced by mode message.
+- Set the `'cmdheight'` to 2 so that the hint message won't be replaced by mode message.
-3. Use nvim-notify to display hint messages on the right top corner instead of commandline.
+- Use nvim-notify to display hint messages on the right top corner instead of commandline.

 ## 🚀 Usage